denysdovhan/vacuum-card/README.md

 ### `actions` object

-You can defined [custom scripts][ha-scripts] for custom actions i.e cleaning specific room and add them to this card with `actions` option.
+You can define [custom scripts][ha-scripts] for custom actions i.e cleaning specific room and add them to this card with `actions` option.

 | Name           |   Type   | Default                           | Description                                        |
 | -------------- | :------: | --------------------------------- | -------------------------------------------------- |